-As part of our effort to accommodate our customers' needs and demands and the rapid evolution of technology, we from time to time evolve our business and sales initiatives such as realigning our development and marketing organizations, offering software as a service, and realigning our internal resources in an effort to improve efficiency.
-We may take such actions without clear indications that they will prove successful, and at times, we have been met with short-term challenges in the execution of such initiatives.
+As part of our effort to accommodate our customers' needs and demands and the rapid evolution of technology, from time to time we evolve our business and sales initiatives, such as realigning our development and marketing organizations, offering software as a service, and realigning our internal resources in an effort to improve efficiency.
+We may take such actions without clear indications that they will prove successful and, at times, we have been met with short-term challenges in the execution of such initiatives.
 Market acceptance of any new business or sales initiative is dependent on our ability to match our customers' needs at the right time and price.
-Often we have limited prior experience and operating history in these new areas of emphasis.
-If any of our assumptions about expenses, revenue or revenue recognition principles from these initiatives proves incorrect, or our attempts to improve efficiency are not successful, our actual results may vary materially from those anticipated, and our financial results will be negatively impacted.
+Often, we have limited prior experience and operating history in these new areas of emphasis.
+If any of our assumptions about expenses, revenue, or revenue recognition principles from these initiatives proves incorrect, or our attempts to improve efficiency are not successful, our actual results may vary materially from those anticipated, and our financial results will be negatively impacted.

-Net revenue, ARR, billings, earnings, cash flow or subscriptions shortfalls or the volatility of the market generally may cause the market price of our stock to decline.
+Net revenue, billings, earnings, cash flow, or subscriptions shortfalls or volatility of the market generally may cause the market price of our stock to decline.

 The market price for our common stock has experienced significant fluctuations and may continue to fluctuate significantly.
-The market price for our common stock may be affected by a number of factors, including the other factors described in this Part I, Item 1A and the following:
+The market price for our common stock may be affected by a number of factors, including the other risks described in these risk factors and the following:

-- shortfalls in our expected financial results, including net revenue, ARR, billings, earnings and cash flow or key performance metrics, such as subscriptions; - quarterly variations in our or our competitors' results of operations; - general socio-economic, political or market conditions; - · changes in estimates of future results or recommendations or confusion on the part of analysts and investors about the short-term and long-term impact to our business;
+- shortfalls in our expected financial results, including net revenue, billings, earnings, and cash flow or key performance metrics, such as subscriptions, including as a result of the current COVID-19 pandemic, and how those results compare to securities analyst expectations, including whether those results fail to meet, exceed, or significantly exceed securities analyst expectations; - · quarterly variations in our or our competitors' results of operations; - general socioeconomic, political, or market conditions, including from an economic downturn or recession in the United States or in other countries; - changes in forward-looking estimates of future results, how those estimates compare to securities analyst expectations, or changes in recommendations or confusion on the part of analysts and investors about the short- and long-term impact to our business; - uncertainty about certain governments' abilities to repay debt or effect fiscal policy; - announcements of new offerings or enhancements by us or our competitors;

-- uncertainty about certain governments' abilities to repay debt or effect fiscal policy; - the announcement of new offerings or enhancements by us or our competitors; - unusual events such as significant acquisitions, divestitures, regulatory actions, and litigation; - changes in laws, rules, or regulations applicable to our business; - outstanding debt service obligations; and - other factors, including factors unrelated to our operating performance, such as instability affecting the economy or the operating performance of our competitors.
+- unusual events such as significant acquisitions, divestitures, regulatory actions, and litigation; - changes in laws, rules, or regulations applicable to our business; - · outstanding debt service obligations; and - other factors, including factors unrelated to our operating performance, such as instability affecting the economy or the operating performance of our competitors.